 Continue Reading Below

 Results for the fiscal third quarter showed Coach is making headway in its strategy to avoid giving in to consumer expectations for constant discounts in order to transition back to its luxury roots.
-The retailer has been scaling down its physical store locations to keep up with evolving consumer preferences.
+At the same time, the retailer reduced its presence in department store locations by 25% or 250 stores to keep up with evolving consumer preferences.

 Adjusted earnings rose 5% from a year ago to $130 million or 46 cents per share, topping Wall Street expectations for 44 cents.
 Though North American comparable store sales—a key metric for retailers – rose 3% in the fiscal third quarter, the effects of reduced discounts and a smaller store portfolio were a double-edged sword, pushing net sales down 4% from the year prior to $995.2 million and below expectations for $1.02 billion.